kopecmark/AirCamp/README.md

 * User can create an account and login
 * User can navigate listings and view their location on Google Maps
 * A listing can be selected to view addistional details about the property
+* Adjusted google map api to only display relevant controls to minimize distractions

 ## Technologies Used
 ### Backend